ylacombe/musicgen-dreamboothing/README.md

 ### Can I fine-tune stereo models ?

-I haven't tested yet the training script with stereo Musicgen models.
+I haven't tested yet the training script with stereo MusicGen models.
 I welcome all contributions from the community to test and correct the training script on those!

 ## License